 The Halletts continued to live at 441 Marlborough during the 1889-1890 winter season, but moved thereafter to the Hotel Oxford (southeast corner of Exeter and Huntington).
 They subsequently moved to The Ericson at 373 Commonwealth and then in 1900 to the Hotel Tuileries at 270 Commonwealth.

-By the 1890-1891 winter season, 441 Marlborough was the home of William Henry Bowker, president of the Bowker Fertilizer Company, and his wife, Charlotte Jeanette (Ryder) Bowker.
+By the 1890-1891 winter season, it was the home of William Henry Bowker, president of the Bowker Fertilizer Company, and his wife, Charlotte Jeanette (Ryder) Bowker.
 They previously had lived at 250 West Newton.

 They continued to live at 441 Marlborough during the 1903-1904 winter season, but moved thereafter to 403 Beacon.

-By the 1904-1905 winter season, 441 Marlborough was the home of Mrs. Ella Louise (Utley) Swain Cummings.
+By the 1904-1905 winter season, 441 Marlborough was the home of Mrs. Ella Louise (Utley) Swain Cummings, the widow of Edgar Catlin Swain and the former wife of John J. Cummings.
 She continued to live there during the 1905-1906 winter season, but moved thereafter to an apartment at The Charlesgate at 535 Beacon.